xu-jiayao/xu-jiayao.github.io/_pages/about.md

 **Key Idea**:

 Due to hardware limitations in sampling, we begin our work with a deterministic matrix.
-We employ a sparse sensing matrix capable of achieving high-quality results.
-Utilizing sparsity, we streamline calculations in each iteration, replacing complex operations with simpler procedures.
-This implementation is carried out on the Xilinx Virtex UltraScale+ FPGA device.
-Experimental results demonstrate a speedup of 290 times compared to the state-of-the-art method, requiring only 0.026 seconds to reconstruct an 8K grayscale image, achieving real-time reconstruction at 30 FPS.
+We utilize the sparsity of the chosen sensing matrix to streamline calculations in each iteration of reconstruction.

 [**Paper**](https://link.springer.com/chapter/10.1007/978-3-030-98358-1_41)
 /